What is a Career Counselor?

 What does a Career Counselor do?

 A thorough history of client employment, education, skills, personality, and interests is necessary to ensure the best possible result, all of which is gained through the thorough interviewing process of the clients.
-The information is then applied in job searches using all available technology and resources.
+The information is then applied in suggesting post secondary education options, or in job searches using all available technology and resources.

 Career counselors are responsible for having knowledge of the skills needed in various fields, the average salary of each field, and the requirements of each field.
 After they have assessed a client they will then match them up with a field suitable for their skills and personality, creating the most profitable match possible in terms of job satisfaction and monetary earnings.